w-lfpup/hyperevents-js/README.md

 - lazy-load esmodules
 - dispatch action events (think redux actions)

 HyperEvents are an alternative to bulky frontend frameworks.
-Rather than bother with setup and teardown of specific callbacks on specific elements, DOM UI events create "action" events.
+Rather setup and teardown specific callbacks on specific elements, DOM UI events create "action" events.
 Developers can listen and derive local state from action events.

-This makes HyperEvents ideal for:
+HyperEvents is built for modern web standards making it ideal for:

 - SSR
 - SSG